Second-order optimality conditions for the bilinear optimal control of a degenerate equation: Introduction

 \begin{assumption} \end{assumption}

 \begin{remark} $ $ An example of the diffusion coefficient $a$ is given by $a(x)=1-x^2$.
 In that case, the principal part of the operator in \eqref{model} coincides with that of the Budyko-Sellers model (see \cite{budyko1969, diaz2006, sellers1969}).
-It is an energy balance model studying the role played by continental and oceanic areas of ice on the evolution of the climate. \end{remark}
+It is an energy balance model studying the role played by continental and oceanic areas of ice on the evolution of the climate.
+They are diagnostic models intended to understand the evolution of the global climate on a long time scale.
+Their main characteristic is the high sensitivity to the variation of solar and terrestrial parameters \cite{diaz1999}.
+In dimension one, the unknown $y(t,x)$ represents the averaged temperature over each parallel, where $t$ denotes time and $x$ the sine of latitude.
+The degeneracy conditions on the boundary is justified by the fact that meridional heat flux at the poles must be zero \cite{diaz1999, north1975}. \end{remark}

-The controllability results for bilinear control problems applied on degenerate parabolic systems have been widely considered in recent papers (see e.g. \cite{cannarsa2011a, floridia2014, floridia2020}).
-In \cite{cannarsa2011}, the authors studied the global approximate multiplicative controllability for the linear degenerate parabolic Cauchy-Neumann problem \eqref{model}.
-The optimal control problems related to system \eqref{model} remain in the general sense not discussed yet.
+Recently, some results have been obtained concerning the controllability for bilinear control problems applied on degenerate parabolic systems (see e.g. \cite{cannarsa2011a, floridia2014, floridia2020}).
+The authors in \cite{cannarsa2011} studied the global approximate multiplicative controllability for the linear degenerate parabolic Cauchy-Neumann problem \eqref{model}.
+The optimal control problems related to problem \eqref{model} have not yet been discussed in general.
 However, those bilinear optimal control problems remain very important from the perspective of their application in several fields.
-The main results of this paper are summarized as follows: \begin{enumerate}[(i)] \item We prove the existence and the uniqueness of the solution to the degenerate problem \eqref{model}; \item We establish maximum principle results for the system \eqref{model}; \item We derive the first and second conditions for optimality. \end{enumerate}
+The main results of this paper are: we prove the existence and the uniqueness of the solution to the degenerate problem \eqref{model}; we establish maximum principle results for the problem \eqref{model} and finally, we derive the first and second conditions for optimality.
+Continuing the expansion of the findings presented in this paper, future research could explore analogous problems in higher-dimensional spaces, particularly on domains with distinctive geometries.
+Additionally, one could delve into a broad array of random differential equations or integro-differential models ( see e.g. \cite{arab2022, salim2023, tuncc2023}.)